xuset/planktos/README.md

 `npm run watch`

 When the tests are running in the browser, if the browser is not focused it will sometimes pause the javascript code execution causing tests to timeout.
-Also, when pushing commits please do not include the `build` directory.

 ## License